-Lunchroom:
+Lunchroom

 Students are responsible for emptying their lunch tray, cleaning their lunch tables, and making the eating areas neat.
 Lunchroom noise will be monitored.
 If students bring their lunch, they must remember that gum, candy, and soft drinks are not permitted.
 Students may not order or have others deliver "fast foods."
+(This includes food delivery services such as UberEats and DoorDash.)
 No glass containers are allowed in the lunchroom.